Skip to content

 • 54% growth in licensed child care capacity

-OUR 2025 LEGISLATIVE PRIORITIES
+2025 LEGISLATIVE PRIORITIES & OUTCOMES

 RECENT CHILD CARE ACCOMPLISHMENTS